Get exclusive member benefits & effect social change. Join Today

-There are two main types of lung cancer—small cell and non-small cell.
+There are two main types of lung cancer.
+They are small cell and non-small cell.
 The names refer to how the cells appear to pathologists under a microscope.
 Each type and stage of lung cancer warrants unique treatment options.

-Small cell lung cancer accounts for 15-20% of all lung cancers.
-The cells are oval-shaped and, as the name suggests, smaller than most other cancer cells.
-Starting in the bronchi (the air tubes that lead to the lungs) or in lung tissue, it is fast-growing and produces large tumors that can travel through the blood and spread quickly throughout the body.
+According to the National Cancer Institute (NCI), small cell lung cancer accounts for 15 percent of all lung cancers.
+Small cell lung cancer starts in neuroendocrine cells.
+These are the air tubes that lead to the lungs (the bronchi) and the cells in lung tissue.
+It grows very quickly.
+It produces large tumors that can travel through the blood and spread quickly throughout the body.
 Small cell lung cancer mainly affects heavy or lifetime smokers.

-There are three subtypes of small cell lung cancer: oat cell carcinoma, mixed small cell/large cell carcinoma, and combined small cell carcinoma.
+There are two main types of small cell lung cancer.
+They are small cell carcinoma (oat cell cancer) and combined cell carcinoma.
 Oat cell cancer is the most common type of small cell lung cancer.
+The cells resemble oats when examined under a microscope.

-Non-small cell lung cancer makes up the majority of lung cancer cases (about 80%).
-The cancer cells are larger, and it is slower growing than small cell lung cancer.
-NSCLC consists of three sub-types:
+According to the National Institutes of Health, non-small cell lung cancer makes up about 85 percent of all lung cancer cases in the United States.
+The cancer cells are larger, and the cancer is slower growing than small cell lung cancer.
+NSCLC consists of three subtypes:

 Written by: the Healthline Editorial Team